Cast2023/cast/README.md

 Project for University of Helsinki course Software Engineering Project (Ohjelmistotuotantoprojekti), spring 2023.

+[Click here](https://youtu.be/VO4iN8Y1Fvw) to see a video demonstration of the application.

 **Note:** The development for this project was finished in May 2023.
 The project will not be updated in the future.

 ## License